 MDE students are systematically educated as critical thinkers, managers of complexity, and strategists capable of creating comprehensive assessments and prototypical solutions to cross-disciplinary problems with social, political, economic, ethical, and technical components.

-The first-year curriculum provides all of the necessary skills, techniques, and tools, along with the background knowledge needed to support innovation and effective cross-disciplinary collaboration.
-Year one introduces students in the studio setting to the fundamental tools that enable transformative and integrative design: data analysis and visualization, human-centered design thinking, persona studies, quantitative analysis, modeling and simulation on multiple scales, and prototyping and experimentation.
+The first-year curriculum provides an introduction to the necessary skills, techniques, and tools, along with the background knowledge needed to support innovation and effective cross-disciplinary collaboration.
+Year one introduces students in the studio setting to multiple tools that enable transformative and integrative design: data analysis and visualization, human-centered design thinking, persona studies, a range of qualitative and quantitative analysis methods, as well as an introduction to modeling and prototyping strategies on multiple scales.
+The studio is committed to project-based learning, involving multiple cycles of formulating a hypothesis, solution proposals, prototyping and preliminary user testing.
 The curriculum focuses on collaborative design engineering methods and design thinking for problem-solving, leadership, and management.
 The Integrative Frameworks class introduces students to topics and interconnections characteristic of the complex, intractable problems that MDE is challenging faculty and students to address in studio.

 Students nominally take the equivalent of four or five courses per semester, and the equivalent of seventeen courses over two years.
 Each core course is taught jointly by GSD and SEAS faculty, and supplemented by visiting professionals who act as real-world specialists providing project-based direction.

 Year 1: Integrative Frameworks: Technology, Environment and Society I/II